-Our 17-week Basic Mandate program increases the training, knowledge, and understanding of the complex issues facing law enforcement today.
-In addition to POST Basic Law Enforcement certification, graduates of Georgia Piedmont Tech’s LEA program receive 42 semester college credits towards an associate’s degree in criminal justice.
+Our 11-week program currently meets the POST-approved Basic Mandate requirements of 408 hours.
+In addition to POST Basic Law Enforcement certification, graduates of Georgia Piedmont Technical College’s LEA program receive 23 college credits towards an associate’s degree in criminal justice.

 If you are called to serve, start your career today with one of the best peace officer training programs in the country at Georgia Piedmont Tech’s Law Enforcement Academy in Covington.

 Here at the Georgia Piedmont Tech Law Enforcement Academy we strive to offer the best training and education possible.
 In order to apply to the program you will need to meet certain requirements.